 We can also get anxiety mixed up with other emotions such as worry or overwhelm, the more we learn about emotions the more we discover what they feel like, why we feel them, and find ways to sit with them until the moment has passed.

 At Bridge the Gap we help parents and children learn more about anxiety and other emotions.
-We do this through private 1:1 support, parent and child sessions, creative expressive therapies, ACT therapy, and small group sessions.
-We can deliver these both online and in-person at our family wellbeing hub.
+We do this through private 1:1 support, parent and child sessions, creative expressive therapies, online membership, ACT therapy, and small group sessions.
+We deliver these both online and in-person at our family wellbeing hub.

-There are plenty of free resources on this website to help you, as well as videos on our Facebook groups and YouTube channel.
+There are also plenty of free resources on this website to help you, as well as videos on our Facebook groups and YouTube channel.

 Videos to watch together